terablockchain/tera/README.md

 * Platform: Node.JS

-# FAQs
+# NOTE

-A public ip address is recommended for starting a node:
+* A public ip address is recommended for starting a node
-* Check the presence of a public static ip-address (order from the provider)
 * Check the firewall (port must open on the computer)